 In 2004 Luke became Chairman and part-owner of family restaurant chain Giraffe Restaurants, stepping down in 2013 when Giraffe was sold to Tesco for £50m.

-He writes a weekly column on business for The Sunday Times.
-He wrote a weekly essay for The Financial Times from 2007 to 2015 and wrote a weekly column on business matters for The Sunday Telegraph between 1999 and 2006, and is a former columnist for Management Today.
-The author of several books, his most recent work is “Start It Up: Why Running Your Own Business Is Easier Than You Think“, published by Penguin in autumn 2011.
+Luke wrote a weekly essay for The Financial Times from 2007 to 2015 and wrote a weekly column on business matters for The Sunday Telegraph between 1999 and 2006, and is a former columnist for Management Today.
+The author of several books, his most recent work is “Start It Up: Why Running Your Own Business Is Easier Than You Think“, published by Penguin in 2011.
+Luke wrote a weekly column on business for The Sunday Times between 2015 and 2021.

-Luke studied medicine at Oxford University, graduating in 1983.
+Luke studied physiology at Oxford University, graduating in 1983.
 He is married with three children and lives in London.